-It’s rare for a spot to make one of my lists for just one item… but when a dessert makes an impression on me, I need to share with you!
+It’s so rare for a spot to make one of my lists for just one item.
+But when a dessert makes an impression on me, I need to share with you!
 I used to eat PopTarts like they were going out of style in high school and Ted’s Bulletin brought back these memories with a gourmet tart.
-Don’t leave D.C without picking up a Strawberry Tartfrom Ted’s, it’s beyond incredible.
+So don’t leave D.C without picking up a Strawberry Tart from Ted’s.
+It’s beyond incredible.

 The Baked Joint

-If you saw my instagramstories I indulged heavily on Baked & Wiredice cream sandwiches.
-So after a weekend of indulgence we wanted to do something healthy-ish and The Baked Jointhad a curated menu perfect for a light meal.
-Their bread is handmade on site and baked daily using organic wheat and a long, naturally leavened fermentation process to bring out the maximum flavor and nutrition out of the grain.
-No commercial yeast.
-All of their dishes are just as simple… and delicious.
+If you saw my Instagram stories I indulged heavily on Baked & Wired ice cream sandwiches.
+So after a weekend of indulgence, we wanted to do something healthy-ish and The Baked Joint had a curated menu so perfect for a light meal.
+In fact, their bread is handmade on-site and baked daily using organic wheat and a long, naturally leavened fermentation process to bring out the maximum flavor and nutrition out of the grain.
+In addition, no commercial yeast.
+So all of their dishes are just as simple… and delicious.

 - Smoked Salmon Sandwich smoked salmon, scallion cream cheese, tomato, fried capers on an open-faced baguette.